davebdev/project01/README.md

 - Get points for shorter word, but steal points if won on longer word
 - Instructions appear at beginning

+### Bugs to fix

+- There's a weird thing happening when the computer wins and the user chooses to play again.
+Because the computer goes first, it's currently using the takeCompTurn() function to place it's first go on the board and I think that's screwing it up.
+Must investigate further.

 ### Optional TO DO:

 - Dictionary meaning
 - Make computer 'think' before attempting a go
 - Instructions float over page before game

+## DONE

+- Create points counter